pkyeck/socket.IO-objc/README.md

 ## Requirements

-As of version 0.4, this library requires at least OS X 10.7 or iOS 5.0.
+This library requires at least OS X 10.7 or iOS 5.0.
-Because of this, we were able to remove the external JSON frameworks in v0.5 and only rely on iOS' own `NSJSONSerialization`.

 ## Usage